Swan Private Insight Update #21

 We took a hypothetical scenario where an investor had $10,000 to invest.

 We assumed that this investor would be buying a certain amount of bitcoin upfront, given human behavior.
-If an investor has already decided they want to buy bitcoin, it is highly likely they would buy at least some bitcoin upfront, even if they did plan to use a DCA strategy.
+If an investor has already decided they want to buy bitcoin, it is highly likely they would buy at least some bitcoin upfront, even if they did plan to use a recurring buy strategy.

-• 25% upfront means they invested $2,500, and then DCA the $7,500 in equally weighted set intervals.
+25% upfront means they invested $2,500, and then set up recurring buys for the $7,500 in equally weighted set intervals.

-• 75% upfront means they invested $7,500, and then DCA the remaining $2,500 in equally weighted set intervals.
+75% upfront means they invested $7,500, and then set up recurring buys for the remaining $2,500 in equally weighted set intervals.

-• 100% upfront is the same as lump-sum investing.
+100% upfront is the same as lump-sum investing.

-Here are the DCA strategies analyzed:
+Here are the recurring buy strategies analyzed:

-• Daily (10, 15, and 30 days)
+Daily (10, 15, and 30 days)

-• Weekly (4 and 8 weeks)
+Weekly (4 and 8 weeks)

-• Monthly (6 and 12 months)
+Monthly (6 and 12 months)

 We ran a simulation from every single day as the starting date until today.
 We then compared how the different investment strategies have performed historically over different time periods.